example-app Errors

 This error is thrown when a field is set up incorrectly inside Gadget.
 Different fields require different bits of data in order to function properly, so if you are getting this error when trying to run GraphQL queries, ensure the field doesn't have any problems associated with it.

-Most often, this error is thrown for misconfigured relationship type fields, like belongs to, has many, has many or has one when the are missing key information.
+Most often, this error is thrown for misconfigured relationship type fields, like belongs to, has many, has many through or has one when the are missing key information.
 All relationships need to have the related model set up correctly, so if that has never been set, or if the related model has been deleted, the relationship field can't be accessed.

 To configure a relationship, you must select the related model, and fill out any other required information in the relationship configuration form.
 GraphQL schema generation cannot continue until the relationship has been configured correctly.